buildingSMART/IFC5-development/examples/PCERT-Sample-Scene/README.md

 Every instance in the model inherits from a type definition that contains all attributes and properties.
 Geometries are children of the instance, and quantities are assigned directly to the instance.
 This approach supports possible instance-level scaling and ensures that all relevant data is accessible at the instance level.

+### Georeferencing

+Georeferencing is handled in a separate `Georeference.ifcx` file, which uses full Well-Known Text (WKT) strings to describe Coordinate Reference Systems (CRS) as published by EPSG, following OGC standard.

+This file provides CRS definitions for two reference objects included in all models: one for infrastructure (north aligned at the main site level) and one for the building site (aligned with the building).

 ## How to Use

 To view and interact with the models: